 - 1. Regular and prompt attendance at all scheduled learning experiences is expected in order for a student to meet the objectives for the surgical technology course. - 2.
 Attendance at scheduled learning experiences during inclement weather, including winter storms, is expected unless otherwise notified by faculty or school official. - 3.
 Faculty understand that a student may be absent from class because of situations not in student's control.

 However, it is also understood that an absent student is not gaining benefit of school offerings.
 Therefore, an Absent Record is maintained on each student.
-A record of repeated absenteeism will lead to disciplinary action. - 4.
-A student that is absent from classroom or scheduled clinical learning experiences three or more school days due to a health problem that requires medical intervention, must provide the course faculty a written clearance from the physician prior to resuming study. - 5.
+A record of repeated absenteeism will lead to disciplinary action.

+- 4. A student absent from classroom or scheduled clinical learning experiences three or more school days due to a health problem that requires medical intervention, must provide the course faculty a written clearance from the physician prior to resuming study. - 5.
 Any absence created by a physician's order requires a written clearance from that physician before the student resumes scheduled learning experiences. - 6.
-Absent days will be made up at the discretion of the Program Director. - 7.
+Absent days will be made up at the discretion of the Associate Dean. - 7.
 A student may be charged a fee to defray the expense of faculty salary if extra faculty time is needed to meet course objectives as a result of an absence.
 The fee is due prior to the experience. - 8.
 Numbers of days missed, as well as patterns of absence from class will be monitored.
 If excessive absences or patterns of absence occur, the student will meet with an assigned instructor to discuss the course of action as determined by course faculty.
-If a student appeals at the end of the semester, this information will be considered in the Grievance Process.

-- 9. Absences are recorded per semester and not by course, therefore absence in any course contributes to the absences for the semester.
+If a student appeals at the end of the semester, this information will be considered in the Grievance Process. - 9.
+Absences are recorded per semester and not by course, therefore absence in any course contributes to the absences for the semester.
 The disciplinary steps will begin at 3 days absent.
 Verbal warning at 3 days missed, Written warning at 4 days missed, Probation at 5 days missed.
 Absence may not exceed 5 days in a semester, absence in excess of 5 days may result in Administrative Withdrawal. - 10.
 Being tardy three times, for any scheduled learning experience, will count as 1 absence (1 day). - 11.
-Absences, from a learning experience, will be recorded according to the scheduled time for that learning experience; missing a class day in which the student has any scheduled learning experience, is recorded as 1 day absent.
-Missing more than thirty minutes of class or clinical will count as one full day absence. - 12.
-Full signature will be required when signing the roster for class.
-The student who signs the roll sheet for someone else is considered in violation of the School Honor Code and the Baptist Health Value of Honesty. - 13.
+Absences, from a learning experience, will be recorded according to the scheduled time for that learning experience; missing a class day in which the student has any scheduled learning experience, is recorded as 1 day absent. - 12.
 In an effort to reward a student who has achieved perfect attendance by the end of a semester, the student will be rewarded five bonus points towards their lowest Theory grade.
-Perfect attendance is defined as no absences or tardies for all learning experience. - 14.
+Perfect attendance is defined as no absences or tardies for all learning experiences - 13.
 In the event of a funeral a student may request funeral leave in writing.
-Up to three days' funeral leave may be granted by the faculty upon the death of a member of the student's immediate family.
+Up to three days funeral leave may be granted by the faculty upon the death of a member of the student's immediate family.
 This includes mother, father, child, husband, wife, brother, sister, father-in-law, mother-in-law, grandparent or grandchild.
 Proof such as obituary or death certificate must be submitted.